-The Company has deferred offering costs, consisting of legal, accounting, printer and filing fees related to the IPO, that were deferred and were offset against the offering proceeds upon the completion of the IPO on July 1, 2019.
-As of June 30, 2019, \$6.5 million of deferred offering costs were recorded within other assets on the condensed consolidated balance sheet.
-As of December 31, 2018, no amounts were deferred.
+The Company incurred offering costs, consisting of legal, accounting, printer and filing fees directly attributable to the Corporation's IPO.
+The proceeds received upon the closing of the IPO, net of the offering costs incurred, were recorded within additional paid-in capital.
+As of September 30, 2019 and December 31, 2018, no amounts were deferred.